itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 No public signals at the moment.

-Depreciated figures
+Deprecated figures
 ==========================

-The plot-dll "itom2DQWTFigure" and "itom2DGVFigure" are depreciated and were replaced by  "Itom2dQwtPlot" and "GraphicViewPlot".
+The plot-dll "itom2DQWTFigure" and "itom2DGVFigure" are deprecated and have been replaced by  "Itom2dQwtPlot" and "GraphicViewPlot".